 A Partial History of Gethsemane

-On May of 1990 we move to 1404 N. Kansas Ave.
-The congregation of St. Mark A.M.E. blessed us with our first pews.
-We rented the building until December of 1996; when we decided to purchase the building.
-In July of 1997 we gained access to the basement which set in motion our first remodeling projects.
-Once again, pews were donated to the church.
-Pastor James Hull and the Wheatland Life Ministries/Joyful Harvest Church donated 12 pews and later donated four more.
-The sanctuary was completely re-carpeted and painted along with the stair case.
-Linoleum was laid at front and rear entrances.
-Pastor Tom Watson of El Shaddai Church of God in Christ, built an elevated pulpit and decorated the back wall in cedar, including a cedar cross.
-The upstairs restroom was removed, and two new ones were built in the basement.
-The “monster” furnace was replaced with a central air unit.
-Upon completion, the sanctuary was literally turned around and now faces east-west as opposed to its original setup of north-south.
-All of these remodeling efforts were accomplished from July to September of 1997.
+In May of 1990, the Lord blessed us to move to a building at 1404 N. Kansas Ave.
+The congregation of St. Mark A.M.E. blessed us with our first set of pews.
+We rented the building until we decided to purchase the building in December of 1996.
+In July of 1997, we gained access to the basement which set in motion our first remodeling projects.
+Once again, 12 pews were donated to the church from Pastor James Hull and the Wheatland Life Ministries/Joyful Harvest Church and later donated four more.
+The sanctuary was completely re-carpeted and painted along with the staircase.
+Linoleum was laid at the front and rear entrances.
+From one Sunday to the next, the sanctuary was literally turned around from its original setup of north-south and now faces east-west.